hybrasyl/server/README.md

    [sdk](https://github.com/hybrasyl/sdk) repositories to your local machine using a [git client](https://git-scm.com/downloads/guis).
 Make sure you clone them into separate directories.
-4. Open the Hybrasyl SDK solution (`HybrasylIntegration.sln`) from the SDK repository, and build the integration libraries (just click build).
 5. Open the Hybrasyl Server solution (`Hybrasyl.sln`) in Visual Studio and update all NuGet packages (just building it will do this).
+The SDK for XML is now included in server to make this process (as well as making changes) easier.
 6. Build Hybrasyl.
 The default settings should be adequate for most system setups, assuming you've updated and installed all NuGet packages (which should occur automatically).